Voyagers (film): Plot

-Zac tells the others that an alien killed Richard, and will protect them, letting them eat all the (closely conserved) food they want.
+Zac tells the others an alien killed Richard, and he will protect them, letting them eat all the (closely conserved) food they want.
 He convinces all but five to follow him rather than Christopher.
-Christopher and Sela, who have become a couple, find and repair a video disk that reveals Zac killed Richard, precipitating the further systems damage by turning on the electricity to the communications array while Richard was working on it.
-They show the others, but Zac still convinces many that an alien is inhabiting one of them, leading many to follow Zac in vigilante murders of anyone he targets.
+Christopher and Sela, who have become a couple, find and repair a video disk that reveals Zac killed Richard and precipitated the further systems damage by turning on the electricity to the communications array while Richard was working on it.
+They show the others, but Zac convinces many that an alien is inhabiting one of them, and his followers murder anyone Zac targets.

-Christopher inadvertently leads Zac to a hidden compartment on the ship, which proves to be weapons for their grandchildren to use on the planet.
+Christopher inadvertently leads Zac to a weapons cache for their grandchildren to use on the planet.
 Christopher, Sela, and Phoebe are the only holdouts.
-Phoebe is killed, and the pack searches for Christopher and Sela.
-The pair tricks Zac into being ejected into space, and peace returns to Humanitas.
-Sela is then voted chief officer.
-The crew decides to permanently forgo the blue chemical and learn to manage their natural emotions, as well as falling in love and having children naturally, instead of via IVF as had been originally planned.
+Phoebe is killed as the pack searches for Christopher and Sela.
+The pair ejects Zac into space, and peace returns to the Humanitas.
+Sela is voted chief officer.
+The crew permanently forgoes the suppression chemical and learn to manage their emotions.
+They fall in love and have children naturally rather than via the planned IVF.

-Decades later, Humanitas and its multi-generational crew arrive at the planet, which appears from orbit to be as earth-like as had been hoped.
+Decades later, Humanitas and its multi-generational crew arrive at the planet, which appears from orbit to be as Earth-like as hoped.

 Cast

 Production

 The project was announced in January 2019, with Neil Burger serving as the writer and director of the film.
-The film was widely described by critics and the staff as being "Lord of the Flies in space".

 In April 2019, Colin Farrell, Tye Sheridan, Lily-Rose Depp, and Fionn Whitehead were cast as the film's main characters with filming due to begin in Romania in June.
-That June, Viveik Kalra, Quintessa Swindell, Archie Madekwe, and Archie Renaux joined the cast as supporting characters, with Lionsgate being chosen as the film's distributor.
+That June, Viveik Kalra, Quintessa Swindell, Archie Madekwe, and Archie Renaux joined the cast as supporting characters, with Lionsgate acquiring the U.S. distribution rights.

 Principal photography was to begin in Romania on 17 June 2019.